bitwes/Gut/README.md

 	assert_between(moving_node.get_pos().x, 3.9, 4, 'it should move almost 4 whatevers at speed 2')
 ```
 #### end_test()
-This can be called instead of an assert or `pending` to end a test that has yielded.
+This is a holdover from previous versions.
+You should probably use an assert or `pending` to close out a yielded test but you can use this instead if you really really want to.
 ```
 func test_illustrate_end_test():
 	yield(yield_for(1), YIELD)